Category Archives: Intimacy with God

 “How long, Lord?
 Will you forget me forever?
 How long will you hide your face from me?
 How long must I wrestle with my thoughts and day after day have sorrow in my heart?
 How long will my enemy triumph over me?

-In two relatively short verses David puts forth 5 questions that reveal the very personal, intimate relationship he has with God.
+In two relatively short verses David puts forth 5 questions that reveal the David’s trust in a God who desires and accepts intimacy.

-David is asking God –Yahweh, the great almighty eternal God who is the source of all life and who has all power, “How long is this difficult situation going to go on?
+David is asking God –Yahweh, the great almighty eternal God, who is the source of all life and who has all power, “How long is this difficult situation going to go on?
 How long will You, God let this happen?”
-This is intimate, gutsy.
+This is genuine openness.

 David is so vulnerable that in the next question he tells God, “I feel like you have forgotten me.
 You have gone off and left me in this difficulty alone.
 Where are You my God, my Friend, my Helper?”

-David gets gut level open and asks God, “Are You hiding Your face from me?
+David gets gut level open, telling God his feelings, and what he suspects God is doing.
+We see these hear felt expressions these questions: “Are You hiding Your face from me?
 Have You turned Your back on me?
 Do you not want to be in a relationship with me?”

 David is ratcheting up in his vulnerable faith and is telling God that this difficulty is too heavy for him to bear alone.
 It is on his mind day and night.
 He is sick with sorrow about this.
 He is wrestling about what to do and why it is happening.
 Perhaps David is sleepless and restless and pacing and calling out to God, being vulnerable and asking question after question demanding an answer.